Articles about marketing and operating your forensic practice.

-Meta and Micro:
+Meta and Micro.

 “Case Management: The Gift that Keeps on Giving.”
-A system for tracking and moving your cases along has a big impact on your mental health and building your reputation for sound business practices.
+A smooth system for tracking and moving your cases along reduces stress, improves your mental health, and builds your reputation for sound business practices.
 Additional benefits accompany best practices, like invoicing so you’re more likely to be paid.

 How much should you charge for your services?
 The most frequently asked question.
 Let’s explore the options.

 Let’s make one.
 This article talks about forensic practice and the long game.
 50% of your income from forensic work?
 Out of a salaried forensic psych job?
 An impressive reputation with legal eagles?
 Anything and everything.

-“Is Google God?”
 Google holds most of the playing cards for doctors being found online.
 Understand how Google works and what you can do to make your name more visible.
 Better traffic to your website is just one piece.

 Nuts and Bolts: Running Your Practice